shamsch/advent-of-code-22/README.md

 # Running the solutions

 To run the Go files, you will need to have Go installed.
-Here is a link to the [Go download page](https://golang.org/dl/) for you system.
+Here is a link to the [Go download page](https://golang.org/dl/) for your system.
 Once you have Go installed, you can then run the solutions using the following command for example:

 ```bash
 go run day1/problem1/main.go